About the Dietetics Program

 Understand what you can achieve.

-The mission of the Department of Health & Sport Science is to prepare qualified students to be proficient and professional in several distinct but related programs, all focused around health, dietetics and nutrition,
+The mission of the Department of Health & Sport Science is to prepare qualified students to develop competent, compassionate, professional leaders within the health profession.

 These programs prepare students for professional opportunities in schools, health agencies, corporate health and